garydavenport73/spaid/README.md

 # SPAID
 ## Single Page Application Including Data
 -----------------------
+## <span style='color:orange'>UPDATE: </span>What's new 2/6/2022

+* Webpage serialization save is fixed for style and script tags:
+    This means you can have a single html file with style tags, script tags (including spaid.js), and database all in one file which can either save over itself or save to a new copies with persistent data.
+I would not recommend saving over itself at this time, but so far I have had no issues with its functionality.
+I would recommend saving copies of the database, or saving the whole file to a new name.
+* Now supporting processing of multiple SQL statements separated by semicolon ;  This works in the run box in the SQL builder window or by calling the function sqlQuery();

+## Up next
+* Possible sync or fetch operation from local database to online backup.
+* SQL dump function for database recreation.

 ## Why would I want to use this?

 * Ordinarily a web page consists of its content, style, and functionality through HTML, CSS, and JavaScript.